Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 ## Noteworthy Community Updates
 - [RELAY](https://pool.pm/6c1c1fc2b1e3e1ac056f6dd4dd4c3b78e66bd01896ca6e98a4d2431e) Stake Pool increased Pledge from 69kAda to 125kAda!
     - https://twitter.com/RelayStakePool/status/1660431995183169538
-- PRIDE increased pledge 60k to 75k, nice!
+- PRIDE increased pledge [60k to 75k, nice!](https://twitter.com/stakewithpride/status/1659185567811395584?s=46&t=JQlKbDRawqEwOGdi1Bs47Q).
+It goes without saying PRIDE pool has been an On-Chain Guardian for Decentralization.
     - Really nice SPO Vote [dataviz!](https://twitter.com/StakeWithPride/status/1660313539121385472)
 - The Community is starting to take notice on the Staked Ada Delisting and potential Binance impacts, see [Cardano with Paul](https://twitter.com/cwpaulm/status/1660648057363365893).
 Good looks Smaug!
 - More on [Atrium Staking Baskets by BLOOM](https://twitter.com/bigpeyyt/status/1661059040644931585?s=46&t=JQlKbDRawqEwOGdi1Bs47Q).
 Looking forward to the details!
 So far it will be a smart contract that will delegate to 50 stake pools (Diffusion) and reward folks with Atrium Token.
 We definitely need easier on-boarding wallets and tools so this looks good so far.
 The best part is it will be open sourced which is absolutely crucial for trust.